 He cited Pakistan’s blasphemy laws as central to the discrimination faced by minorities, describing the legislation as “a naked sword on a Christian’s neck.”

 Originally introduced in 1860 under British rule, the blasphemy law applied to all religions, making it a crime to interfere in religious assemblies, insult religious beliefs or profane sacred objects or sites.
-In 1980s, the law was substantially expanded and refined to specifically protect Islam from a wide range of direct and indirect affronts.
+In the 1980s, the law was substantially expanded and refined to specifically protect Islam from a wide range of direct and indirect affronts.

 Father Isaac and his own family were forced to flee Pakistan due to the impact of the blasphemy laws.